apiaryio/apiaryio.github.com/_posts/2015-06-09-Decoupling-the-Mind-of-the-API-Designer.md

 published: true
 ---

-I recently watched a presentation called [The Humane Representation of Thought](https://vimeo.com/115154289) by Brett Victor in which he starts out his talk with this quote from "Genius: The Life and Science of Richard Feynman."
+I recently watched a presentation called [The Humane Representation of Thought](https://vimeo.com/115154289) by Brett Victor in which he starts out his talk with this quote from *Genius: The Life and Science of Richard Feynman*.

 > Feynman said to Dyson, and Dyson agreed, that Einstein's great work had sprung from physical intuition and that when Einstein stopped creating it was because "he stopped thinking in concrete physical images and became a manipulator of equations."